Guide to Narcissistic Victim Syndrome

 A victim of narcissistic abuse is often asked why they stayed in the relationship for so long.

-People are often confused about why victims find it so difficult to leave narcissistic relationships, why they may often return, or why they claim to love their abuser.
+People are often confused about why you found it so difficult to leave the narcissistic relationship, why you may often return, or why you claim to love your abuser.

 The answer to these questions is the Cycle of Abuse.

-The narcissistic abuse cycle is a pattern of manipulative and controlling behavior that narcissists use to maintain power over their victims.
+The narcissistic abuse cycle is a pattern of manipulative and controlling behavior that narcissists use to maintain power over you.

-This cycle can lead to a phenomenon known as Stockholm Syndrome, where the victim develops an emotional bond with their abuser, despite the abuse they are experiencing.
+This cycle can lead to a phenomenon known as Stockholm Syndrome, where you develop an emotional bond with your abuser, despite the abuse you are experiencing.

 A. Cycle of abuse